cosmopax/chess_app_jules/README.md

             source ~/.zshrc  # Apply the changes to the current session
             ```
             Remember to replace `/path/to/your/stockfish` with the actual path.

+    *   **Gemma 3n model**

+        If you installed Gemma during setup, the launcher script automatically sets
+        the environment variables `GEMMA3N_MODEL_PATH` and `GEMMA3N_VOCAB_PATH`.
+        If you downloaded the model manually, set these variables yourself so the
+        "Chat with Gemma 3n" feature can locate the files.

     *   **Method 2: Ensuring Stockfish is in the System `PATH`**